Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 5. Coral Snake

-You’d be excused for thinking that this little reptile was cute considering it was a small, vibrant snake.
-And although some coral snake species may be tiny and non-lethal, others actually aren’t.
+You’d be excused for thinking this little reptile was cute, considering it was a small, vibrant snake.
+And although some coral snake species may be tiny and non-lethal, others aren’t.

 Most coral snakes have vivid colors with red and yellow stripes that run the length of their bodies.

 These types of snakes in Mexico can be as thin as pencils and range in length from 10 to 20 inches on average.
-They could be hard to notice as a result, but the vivid hues can help here!
+As a result, they could be hard to notice, but the vivid hues can help here!

 How poisonous are coral snakes, then?
 The ones that genuinely carry venom, though, can be very harmful.

-In fact, they are considered to be one of Mexico’s most venomous snakes!
+In fact, coral snakes are considered to be among Mexico’s most venomous snakes!
 A coral snake bite can paralyze prey and cause breathing issues and muscular paralysis in humans.

 Fortunately, a Coral Snake’s modest size implies its teeth are fairly small.
 It, therefore, makes it difficult for them to bite us.